-By Thomas K. DeLorey – Copyright – Reprinted with permission.
-Harlan J Berk….
+By Thomas K. DeLorey – Copyright – Reprinted with Permission from Harlan J Berk ……

 However, when I went back over the listings with a consideration in mind of their national importance rather than a straightforward documentation of them, I suddenly realized how hard it was going to be to find ten pieces that were truly significant!
 After weeding out the 14 state commemoratives and most of the town, county, island, mountain, trail, bridge and music center commemoratives, there were scarcely ten pieces left that were both national and significant.
 Here’s what I came up with, though you might disagree.